-Some universities are beginning to offer early-start semesters in order for students to leave early, before the regular semester ends.
+Some universities are beginning to offer early-start/early-end semesters (e.g., "spring friendly") in order for students to leave early, before the regular semester ends.
 Middlebury generally does not approve these options.

 WHICH UNIVERSITY?

 Middlebury, unlike many other schools, does not have an "approved list" of programs abroad.
 Among the many options in Australia and New Zealand, we do have preferences.
 Generally, we prefer study that is integrated into the public university system.
 We have found that study abroad at private universities in Australia or New Zealand is not as suitable academically or culturally as study at the renowned public universities.